 Lyon: Fête des Lumières

 For four nights in December, a variety of different artists take over Lyon for the Fête des Lumières.
 You’ll be able to discover illuminations on buildings, streets, squares and parks throughout the city.
-This year the festival is from December 8th to 11th.
+The 2022 Fête des Lumieres runs from December 8th to 11th.
+You can find more information here.

 Paris: Christmas Shopping